firebase/genkit/docs/models.md

 });
 ```

-This will automatically call the tools in order to fulfill user prompt.
+This will automatically call the tools in order to fulfill the user prompt.

 You can specify `returnToolRequests: true` for manual control of tool calling.

 ```javascript
 const llmResponse = await generate({